-Accounts receivable financing is a financing solution that uses outstanding invoices from your clients as collateral, similar to a traditional secured loan.
-AR financing is more flexible than traditional loans since the creditworthiness of your clients is the deciding factor rather than your own.
+Accounts receivable financing, also known as AR financing, uses outstanding invoices from your clients as collateral, similar to a traditional secured loan.
+AR financing is more flexible than a traditional loan since the creditworthiness of your clients is the deciding factor rather than your own.

-Below is a guide to how AR financing works, so you can determine if AR financing is the right solution for your company’s cash flow needs.
+This guide covers how accounts receivable financing works, so you can determine if AR financing is the right solution for your company’s cash flow needs.

-For more information on how invoice factoring works, and if it may be right for your company, check out our guide of the best invoice factoring companies of 2021.
+For more information on how invoice factoring works, and if it may be right for your company, check out our guide on the Best Invoice Factoring Companies.

 AR Financing Loans